Capitalize on today’s evolving market dynamics.

 “Tariffs in place now address specific sectors, trade fairness issues and even geopolitical concerns,” says Rob Haworth, senior investment strategy director with U.S. Bank Asset Management Group.
 “Rising tariff rates for major trading partners, such as China, Canada, Mexico and the European Union, significantly affect U.S. import costs.”

-Markets closely monitor Fed interest rate policy as it influences global borrowing and financing costs.
-President Trump frequently criticizes the Fed’s recent reluctance to lower the short-term federal funds target rate.
-After cutting rates three times in late 2024, the Fed held the target rate steady at 4.25% to 4.50% in 2025.
-The Federal Reserve Summary of Economic Projections anticipates two rate cuts by year-end 2025.
-6 Fed Chair Jerome Powell recently noted that, “with policy in restrictive territory, the baseline outlook and the shifting balance of risks may warrant adjusting our policy stance,” which bond investors interpreted as indicating a rate cut in September remains likely.
+Markets closely watch Fed interest rate policy, which influences global borrowing and financing costs.
+President Trump has frequently criticized the Fed’s reluctance to lower the short-term federal funds target rate throughout most of 2025.
+After cutting rates three times in late 2024, the Fed held rates steady before lowering the target rate by 0.25% again in September 2025 to 4.00% to 4.25%.
+The Federal Reserve Summary of Economic Projections anticipates two additional rate cuts by year-end 2025.
+6 Fed Chair Jerome Powell recently noted, “The Committee is attentive to the risks to both sides of its dual mandate and judges the downside risks to employment have risen”.
 7

-Determining the right asset mix for your portfolio involves making investment decisions that suit your personal situation, not just responding to market and economic trends.
+Determining the right asset mix for your portfolio involves making investment decisions that suit your personal situation, not just reacting to market and economic trends.
 The current market environment reflects lessons from history – stay invested and diversified, despite market volatility and uncertainty.
 Significant market swings like those experienced in 2025 are nothing new.

 Now is an important time to check in with a wealth planning professional to ensure you are comfortable with your current investments and that your portfolio aligns with your time horizon, risk appetite and long-term financial goals.